naveen428a/diabetes-ml-prediction/README.md

 This project is a practical implementation of the research paper titled:
 "Supervised Machine Learning based Ensemble Model for Accurate Prediction of Type 2 Diabetes" which is published on ResearchGate.

-The goal is to classify patients as diabetic or non-diabetic using supervised machine learning techniques applied to a health dataset.
+The goal is to classify patients as diabetic or non-diabetic using supervised machine learning techniques applied to a two Real health datasets: Pima Indians and Practice Fusion in which both referenced in similar studies for diabetes classification.
 This serves as a hands-on application of ML techniques in healthcare analytics.

 ---
 - Loads and preprocesses a diabetes dataset